latent-to/developer-docs/docs/navigating-subtensor/emissions-coinbase.md

     let pending_alpha: U96F32 = alpha_out_i.saturating_sub(root_alpha);

-    // Convert root alpha to TAO through AMM (if not subsidized) if !subsidized {
+    // Convert root alpha to TAO through AMM (if not subsidized)
+    // If the subnet is subsidized by the Subsidy Mechanism then no ALPHA will be sold - so the dividends for root are stopped. if !subsidized {
         let swap_result = Self::swap_alpha_for_tao(
             *netuid_i,